shnydercom/metaExplorer/doc/designconsiderations.md

     -- b) although self-adding would be nice, it would _only_ add the Pure**-class, not the redux-wrapped function

 # connecting react, redux and ld-interpreters
+- functions and classes should be moved out of the store, rather keep a reference to a runtime-store for such things
 - all ld-interpreters should implement the following, if they want to interact with redux type OwnProps = {
         ldTokenString: string;